 7.The French Alps

 Europe’s greatest mountain range system is without a doubt the Alps, stretching 1,200 km across eight Alpine countries including France’s French Alps.
-There is a wide range of winter and summer activities available to visitors in the French Alps which attract roughly 60-80 million visitors each year.
+There is a wide range of winter and summer activities available to visitors in the French Alps which attracts roughly 60-80 million visitors each year.
 Some activities include skiing, snowboarding, mountaineering, biking and rock climbing to name a few.

-Every year, approximately 30,000 mountain climbers from all over planet set their sites on making the treacherous 2 day, 4,810 metres (15,780 feet) climb up the highest point of the French Alps -Mont Blanc.
+Every year, approximately 30,000 mountain climbers from all over the planet set their sites on making the treacherous 2 day, 4,810 metres (15,780 feet) climb up the highest point of the French Alps -Mont Blanc.
 Climbing Mont Blanc although beautiful is also dangerous claiming the lives of almost 100 people each year making it Europe’s’ deadliest mountain.

 For those visitors who would rather not risk their lives, and climber Europe’s most dangerous mountain, there is always the cable car which will take you up to Aiguille du midi where you”ll have a dazzling 360° view over Mont Blanc-the French, Swiss and Italian Alps.
 Every summer an astounding 5,000 people a day take the cable cars.